davidpoore/website-template/README.md

 website-template
 ================

-basic template for a personal resume/portfolio website
+This is a basic template for a personal resume/portfolio website.
+Using this as an opportunity to test out git on Windows.